“IN THE BEGINNING GOD…”

 At the same time, our earth is revolving on its axis every 24 hours, and is also traveling at the speed of 64,800 miles per hour in its yearly elliptical orbit around the sun.

 The sun, some 93 million miles from our earth, is the center of our small solar system and is itself a rotating body, spinning at a speed of 43,000 miles per hour.
-Each of the nine planets belonging to this system measure their year by the time required to complete one revolution around the sun, ranging from the 88 days required by Mercury, and the 365 days required by Earth, to the outermost planet Pluto which takes 248 of our years to circle the sun just once!
+Each of the eight planets belonging to this system measure their year by the time required to complete one revolution around the sun, ranging from the 88 days required by Mercury, and the 365 days required by Earth, to the outermost planet Neptune which takes 165 of our years to circle the sun just once!

 About 6000 stars are visible to the naked eye, and all these are in perpetual motion.
 Most of these are what is called our local Milky Way galaxy.
 We speak of our “local” Milky Way system, but it is so vast that it requires 100,000 years for light (traveling at the rate of 186,300 miles per second) to travel from one side to the other, and there are estimated to be more than 100 billion galaxies beyond the Milky Way.